UK – Siem Reap

 Travel to Cambodia

-This is when your adventure begins, meeting the group at the airport and taking an overnight flight to the land of infectious smiles, Cambodia.
+On day one your adventure begins.
+You'll meet the group at the airport and take an overnight flight to the land of infectious smiles, Cambodia.

-Upon arrival in Siem Reap, you'll be welcomed and transferred to our first hotel.
+We'll arrive in Siem Reap on day two.
+You'll be welcomed and transferred to our first hotel.
 The afternoon is free to explore the town that is known as the 'gateway to Angkor', and the early temples of the Roluos Group.

-This evening we have a welcome dinner at a local restaurant where we will meet our guides and get a full briefing of the exciting challenge ahead of us.
+This evening we have a welcome dinner at a local restaurant where we'll meet our guides and get a full briefing of the exciting challenge ahead of us.
 We stay overnight in Siem Reap.